OpenVoiceOS/ovos_phal_mk1/README.md

 handles integration with the Mycroft Mark1 hardware

-the firmware can be found in the original repository [MycroftAI/enclosure-mark1](https://github.com/MycroftAI/enclosure-mark1)
+the firmware for mark1 arduino that controls the eyes and faceplate can be found [here](https://github.com/OpenVoiceOS/mycroft-mark1-firmware)

 utits to interact with the faceplate pixel by pixel can be found in [ovos-mark1-utils](https://github.com/OpenVoiceOS/ovos-mark1-utils)